apollo-elements/apollo-elements/docs/guides/usage/local-state/advanced-local-state.md

 }
 ```

-This mutation requires an input which is a list of site IDs.
-In order to provide that list, our user will click on the checkboxes in the list of `<select-item>`s.
-This in turn will write to that `Site`'s client-side `selected @client` field on `Site`, which in turn will be read to determine whether a site's corresponding `<select-item>` component will be marked selected: Whenever the user clicks on an item in the list, `onSelectItem` writes the new selected state to the cache for that Site.
+This mutation requires an input which is a list of site IDs, which we'll get from the cached local state we prepared above.

 <figure aria-label="Sequence Diagram for one-way data flow">
   <svg xmlns="http://www.w3.org/2000/svg" viewBox="-50 -10 669 361">